 Peter G. D. Ten Eyck joined his father in the agency which became incorporated in 1932.
 The firm grew during these years prior to and during World War I and World War II, while Teddy Roosevelt, William Howard Taft, Woodrow Wilson.
 Warren Harding, Herbert Hoover and Franklin Roosevelt served in the U.S. presidency, tumultuous years of economic and political and social upheavals.
 Through all the seeds of change that were sown in those years, Ten Eyck Insuring Agency focused on superb service to its customers, offering commercial and residential products to meet the needs of the day, growing as needed – and only as needed.

-The sixties saw the addition of the next generation of the Ten Eyck family into the business.
-In 1961, Peter Ten Eyck joined the agency.
-In 1964, John Ten Eyck, Peter’s brother, joined the firm.
+The 1960’s saw the addition of the next generation of the Ten Eyck family into the business.
+In 1961, Peter G. Ten Eyck II joined the agency.
+In 1964, Peter’s brother, John Ten Eyck joined the firm.
 Their father, Peter G. D. Ten Eyck was at the helm of the agency until 1974, moving its headquarters from its 74 Chapel Street home to 50 State Street in 1971.

 John Nash, joined Ten Eyck Group in 1974.
 "Jack" as he was popularly known, had been a special agent for the Continental Insurance Company and with INA and was recruited by John Ten Eyck as a producer.
 Jack soon became a full partner and with a solid background in finance, Jack assumed the position of controller overseeing the agency's financial affairs.
 Jack became President of the firm in 2002 upon John Ten Eyck's retirement and served in that capacity until his unexpected death in December of 2006.